Mercy Health Kidney Clinic

 The incidence of end-stage renal disease in our region continues to grow by 10% annually, and in Muskegon County alone, that rate is 34% above the Michigan average.
-In response to what we saw as a growing problem in our community, we developed the Mercy Regional Kidney Institute.
+In response to what we saw as a growing problem in our community, we developed the Mercy Health Kidney Clinic.

-The institute provides comprehensive renal and nephrology expertise, and our activities focus on:
+The Mercy Health Kidney Clinic provides comprehensive renal and nephrology expertise, and our activities focus on:

 - Improving diagnostics for all, but particularly the elderly

 - Increasing the life expectancy of those at risk before problems arise